Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Add the button texturing method from the Texture Button?
 It could be useful to have as an alternative to the already-implemented NinePatchRect button texturing method.
 Since you'd then have both button texturing methods, and not just the NinePatchRect's, this might also call for a name change for the plugin?
 - Add [Conditional Export Properties](http://kehomsforge.com/tutorials/single/gdConditionalProperty)?
 It could be used for giving the option between using Texture Button-esque button texturing and NinePatchRect-esque button texturing without clogging up the Inspector.
 It would help make it more user-friendly, but would hugely increase the length of the plugin's script.
 - Add exported properties to custom property groups?
 It would help make it more user-friendly and somewhat declog the Inspector, but would also increase the length of the plugin's script.
 - Port the plugin to Godot 4, complete with a separate Asset Library page and GitHub repository.
-A link to the ported Godot 4 version of the plugin will be included here once it is done.
+Links to the ported Godot 4 version of the plugin will be provided here on GitHub and on the Asset Library.

 ## Changelog: